GitauHarrison/notes/2fa_flask.md

 ```

 Our database contains five entries.
-These will be filled using a web form, seen in sections below.
-As I had mentioned earlier it is safe practice to store a user's password as a hash rather than the actual password.
+These will be populated using a web form, seen in sections below.
+As I had mentioned earlier, it is safe practice to store a user's password as a hash rather than the actual password.
 Above, I am using `generate_password_hash` and `check_password_hash` from [Werkzeug](http://werkzeug.pocoo.org/) to handle all the hashing needs of the application.

-Look at his example run from a Python interpreter:
+Look at this example run from a Python interpreter:

 ```python
 >>> from werkzeug.security import generate_password_hash